canonical-web-and-design/practices/project-structure/standard-interfaces.md

 CMD ["0.0.0.0:80"]
 ```

-`package.json`, the `node_modules` folder and any other unused files should usually not be included or used in our published images, and should be ignored through `.dockerignore`.
+`package.json`, the `node_modules` folder and any other unused files should usually not be included or used in our published images, and so should either be ignored through `.dockerignore` or explicitly removed in the `Dockerfile`.